 Perfect Alabama finishes No. 1 in AP Top 25 for 11th time

-Alabama has finished the season No. 1 in the AP Top 25 for the 11th time, extending its record by finishing with the program’s first perfect season since 2009.
+Alabama finished the season No. 1 in the AP Top 25 for the 11th time, extending its record by completing the program’s first perfect season since 2009.

 The Crimson Tide was a unanimous No. 1 in the final poll, getting 61 first-place votes, after beating Ohio State 52-24 in the College Football Playoff championship game Monday night.

+Alabama was preseason No. 3, but when it started playing this strange season in a pandemic in late September was No. 2.
+The Tide jumped to No. 1 in early November and finished as major college football's only undefeated team.

+“We set this as a goal, to potentially be the greatest team to ever play,” Tide quarterback Mac Jones said.
+“I think we made a valid statement in winning the national championship tonight.”

-The Buckeyes were second, followed by Clemson at No. 3 and Texas A&M in fourth, finally passing Notre Dame.
-The Fighting Irish made the playoff but slipped to No. 4 after losing to Alabama in the semifinals.
+The Buckeyes were second, followed by Clemson at No. 3.
+Texas A&M was fourth, finally passing Notre Dame for the Aggies' best finish in the AP poll since they won the national title in 1939.
+The Fighting Irish made the playoff, but slipped to No. 5 after losing to Alabama in the semifinals.

-Big 12 champion Oklahoma finished sixth, Georgia seventh and Cincinnati was eighth.
+Big 12 champion Oklahoma finished No. 6, Georgia seventh and Cincinnati was eighth.

 The Tide, Aggies and Bulldogs give the Southeastern Conference three teams in the top seven.
 The SEC finished 7-2 in the bowls, counting Alabama's national championship victory.